CC-Hive/Main/README.md

 Adapted from https://github.com/chocolatey/choco#etiquette-regarding-communication

 ## differences from original:
-* not use CCDocker - definitly maybe
+* not use CCDocker - definitely maybe
 * use Howl - almost required for multi repo
-* better seperation, intention of seperate exicutables (with a combined option)
+* better separation, intention of separate executables (with a combined option)
 * LDoc documentation Generation
 *